9 Places to Cash a Check (Including Handwritten Checks)

 What to look for when cashing a check

-Before cashing a check, verify the check amount is written to you, has the correct dollar amount, is dated and has the signature of the person paying you.
+Before cashing a check, verify that it is written to you, has the correct dollar amount, is dated, and has the signature of the person paying you.

-If the check information is correct, you will need to sign your name on the back of the check.
-The check cashing service may also have you write additional text.
-You should wait and sign your check once you are ready to cash it.
+If the check information is correct, you must sign your name on the back of the check.
+The check-cashing service may also require you to write additional text.
+You should wait to sign your check once you are ready to cash it.

 How much does it cost to cash a check?

-It’s possible to cash a check for free at some local banks and stores.
+Some local banks and stores offer free check cashing.
 Digital money apps might also cash checks fee-free if you can wait up to 10 days to receive your funds.

 How do I cash a check?

 The process for cashing a check can be simple.
-First, decide if you want to cash your check at a local store or use a phone app.
+First, decide whether to cash your check at a local store or use a phone app.

-If cashing your check at a store, bring an official ID to verify your identity.
-Your ID name must match your name on the check.
+If you cash your check at a store, bring an official ID to verify your identity.
+The name on your ID must match the name on the check.
 Next, sign the back of the check on the “Endorse Here” line.

-For check cashing apps, you can sign the back of the check and follow the app instructions to take pictures of your check.
+For check-cashing apps, you can sign the back of the check and follow the app’s instructions to take pictures of your check.
 Then, you can decide if you want free standard processing to receive your funds within 10 business days or pay an extra fee for expedited processing to access your cash in a few minutes.

 Do I need an ID to cash a check?

-Yes, you will need to bring an official government ID card to cash a check in person.
-This ID can be a driver’s license, military ID or a passport.
+Yes, you must bring an official government ID card to cash a check in person.
+This ID can be a driver’s license, military ID, or passport.

-Check cashing apps will likely require you to verify your identity when creating your account and before cashing your first check.
-After that, you should be able to cash checks without presenting your ID first.
+Check-cashing apps will likely require you to verify your identity when creating your account and before cashing your first check.
+After that, you should be able to cash checks without presenting your ID.

 Can I cash a check instantly?

 Local stores let you cash checks instantly.
-Apps like Ingo Money, PayPal and GreenDot offer instant check cashing too but your fee can be between 1% and 5% of the check amount.
+Apps like Ingo Money, PayPal, and GreenDot offer instant check cashing, but your fee can be between 1% and 5% of the check amount.

-Only bank customers can cash checks at ATM machines.
-Even then, the ATM must have that capability.
-These machines are usually located at the physical bank branches.
+Only bank customers can cash checks at ATM machines, and even then, the ATM must have that capability.
+These machines are usually located at physical bank branches.
 Other bank ATMs accept remote deposits but have a three-day holding period.

 What to Look For When Cashing a Check